gridsum/DataflowEx/README-beta.md

 Have a try now!
 -------------

-Wish you enjoy using DataflowEx.
+O.K.
+Thanks for reading such a long tutorial.
+Wish you enjoy using DataflowEx and try it in your application.
 For any issue or feedback please start a thread on github issue forum.

 Gridsum.DataflowEx
 ==========